moxydotorg/ChaosMagic/README.md

 If an effect instructs you to look through a list you can find the full list behind the options button.

 To build this package, download it.
 In the tailwinds directory install tailwindcss (you'll need node.js installed already).
 I've included a simple shell script to assist with this.
+You can run:

+installTailWind.sh

-You can run: installTailWind.sh in the tailwinds directory after that you can run the build.sh script in the app directory and it'll compile the css file and dump everything you need in the output directory.
+in the tailwinds directory.
+After that you can run the build.sh script in the app directory and it'll compile the css file and dump everything you need in the output directory.

 If you're running this locally you may need "Disable Local File Restrictions" in your browser.
 In Sarafi in the Developer menu under "Developer Settings"